opiethehokie/cloud.openshift.cartridge.wlp/README.md

 Provides the Liberty profile server on OpenShift.
 This cartridge makes use of the [IBM WebSphere Application Server Liberty Buildpack][] for Cloud Foundry to provide a more consistent experience between clouds.

+It is provided unsupported, for development use only.

 ## Accepting the Liberty and JVM Licenses

-To deploy applications using the IBM WebSphere Application Server Liberty Cartridge, you are required to accept the development IBM Liberty license and IBM JRE license by following the instructions below:
+To deploy applications using the IBM WebSphere Application Server Liberty Cartridge, you are required to accept the development IBM Liberty license by following the instructions below:

-1. Read the current IBM [Liberty-License][] and the current IBM [JVM-License][].
+1. Read the current IBM [Liberty-License][].
-2. Extract the `D/N: <License code>` from the Liberty-License and JVM-License.
+2. Extract the `D/N: <License code>` from the Liberty-License.
-3. Set the IBM_LIBERTY_LICENSE and IBM_JVM_LICENSE environment variables to the extracted license codes when you create your application (this must be done using the rhc command-line client because the web UI does not provide a way).
+3. Set the IBM_LIBERTY_LICENSE environment variable to the extracted license code when you create your application (this must be done using the rhc command-line client because the web UI does not provide a way).

 To use OpenJDK instead of the IBM JRE set the JVM=openjdk environment variable.
+This is recommended because the IBM JRE download and install is currently slower and sometimes is timed out by OpenShift.
+If you do wish to use IBM JRE, then you are also required to accept its license by following the instructions below:

+1. Read the current IBM [JVM-License][].
+2. Extract the `D/N: <License code>` from the JVM-License.
+3. Set the IBM_JVM_LICENSE environment variables to the extracted license code when you create your application (this must be done using the rhc command-line client because the web UI does not provide a way).

 ## Layout and Deployment Options